COURAGE STRENGTH FORTITUDE

 Academic Computing Labs – 1650 Bedford – 2nd floor

 Black and white prints and copies will cost $.10 cents per page in the Library, AB 1 and the Academic Computing Labs.
+Colored copies and print jobs will cost $.30 cents per page in the Library.
 Print jobs are sent to the Print Release Stations in those locations.

-At the MEC Managed Copy and Print Service payment kiosks are located in the Library, Academic Computing Labs and in AB1
+The Pharos Print Service payment kiosks are located in the Library, and the Academic Computing Labs.

-Using the kiosk you can activate your account.
-You can also change your password when you first log-on to the system.
-Add money to cover the cost of making copies.
+Using the kiosk you can add money to cover the cost of making copies.
 Initially, printed pages will be deducted from your free balance.
 Free balance can only be used for printing.
 Free balance cannot be used for making copies.
 After your printing free balance has been expended, you will have to add money to your account at any of the payment kiosks.
 Your real balance will be charged until your free balance is replenished the following semester.

 A Print Release Station allows students and guests to release print jobs.
 In many situations, a release station is a dedicated PC terminal located next to the printers.

-Managed Print and Copy Services system is ready for use at the open Computer Lab located in the Bedford Building, Room 2012, and on open computers in our Library and in AB1.
+Pharos Print Services system is ready for use at the open Computer Lab located in the Bedford Building, Room 2012, and on open computers in our Library and in AB1.

 No, as long as you have enough money in your account to cover the job.
 Some computers on campus might not have all the software needed to print a particular format of file.
 You might need to go back to the lab in which a file was created in order to print it out.
 You also might find that some Web pages won’t let you print them for copyright reasons or don’t print the way you might expect them to.
 These are not printing restrictions.
 Ask the lab assistants or Library staff for help.

-At this time, neither color nor duplex printing is being offered.
+At this time, color and duplex printing is being offered.